Yup, that’s right – there’s a cliff lake in the Faroe Islands called Sørvágsvatn. And there’s no guessing needed – it is as high as it looks!

-Sørvágsvatn is the largest lake in the whole of the Faroe Islands but that’s not the only thing that makes it impressive, it’s actually the view you get once you reach the cliffs themselves.
+Sørvágsvatn is the largest cliff lake in the Faroe Islands.
+But that’s not the only thing that makes it impressive.
+It’s actually the view you get once you reach the cliffs themselves.

-I’d always wanted to visit Sørvágsvatn Lake, so you can imagine how ecstatic I became when realising I could include it on my itinerary of the top sights to see in the Faroe Islands.
+I’d always wanted to visit the cliff lake in the Faroe Islands, so you can imagine how ecstatic I became when realising I could include it on my bumper Faroe Islands itinerary.
 The whole country is spectacular and a true eye-opener to the natural beauty of this relatively small country in the Atlantic Ocean.

 Pretty easy!
 In order to get to the cliff edge, you’ll need to hike around 1-1.5 hours from the closest road.
 The walk/hike itself is relatively easy, thought the ascent to the cliff edge can leave you a little out of breath.